 It seems as if everything is happening in the cloud now — whether I’m sharing a document with a colleague or backing up family photos.
 This is happening in cybersecurity as well, where the storage flexibility and computing power of the cloud have enabled new ways to secure organizations.

-To speak to that trend, I recently joined Hank Schless on the Endpoint Enigma podcast to discuss the difference between using security that runs inside data centers versus security delivered from the cloud.
+To speak to that trend, I recently joined Hank Schless on the Security Soapbox podcast to discuss the difference between using security that runs inside data centers versus security delivered from the cloud.
 (A while back, Lookout Chief Strategy Officer Aaron Cockerill talked a bit about this as well in the context of the Microsoft Exchange attack).

 To continue that conversation, I decided to put some thoughts down on paper about the specific advantages of security that runs in the cloud.
 For this blog, I’ll be diving into why on-premises solutions are no longer feasible in a remote-first environment.
 I’ll also be discussing how Zero Trust and proactive threat hunting can only be done by leveraging the power of the cloud.